Khendi1/PVS/README.md

 # Python Video Synthesizer

-Analog video synthesizer modules are expensive, CRTs are bulky and liquid light shows are messy.
+Analog video synth modules are expensive, CRTs are bulky and liquid light shows are messy.
 If you want to play around with live video effects without patch cables, dyes or expensive software, try out the Python Video Synthesizer (PVS).
 Or augment your existing setup for as little as $0.00!

 PVS is designed for use with MIDI controllers.
 Turning knobs and pushing faders is more engaging than using a mouse, though a (crappy) GUI is provided.

-There are many tunable parameters (~150 at the time of writing).
+There are many tunable parameters (~250 at the time of writing).
 Most parameters can be modulated by oscillators, including the oscillator parameters themselves (i.e. oscillator frequency, amplitude, phase, vertical shift).

 This suite plays well with lots of other tools and hardware, so take a look at the [Optional Off-The-Shelf Hardware](#optional-off-the-shelf-hardware), [Optional DIY Hardware](#optional-diy-hardware), and [Optional Custom PCBs](#optional-custom-pcbs) sections.
 Note that the tools in these sections are all **optional!** I have spent hours playing with this toy with nothing but a cheap laptop and its built-in camera.